recap-utr/arguebuf-python/README.md

 ```

 In the following, we will introduce the most important features of `arguebuf`.
-For more examples, we encourage you to visit our [API documentation](./api.md) which contains examples for most of the methods.
+For more details including examples, check out our API documentation.

 ### Importing an Existing Graph